DoctorWayWay/web-sprint-challenge-javascript-fundamentals/README.md

 - If I want to reduce an array to a single value, I would use the `.reduce()` method.

-- **.filter()** uses a function to filter through an array to find items based on the argument you give it.
+- **.filter()** filters through an array to find items based on the argument you provide.
 The filtered array is returned as a new array, therefore leaving the array it filtered untouched, just like `.map()`.
-Unlike `.map()` and `.reduce()`, `.filter()` cannot alter the values inside the array, as it simply pulls the values from the array being filtered and pushes them to a new array that this method automatically creates.
+Unlike `.map()` and `.reduce()`, `.filter()` cannot alter any of the content inside the array, as it simply pulls the items from the array being filtered and pushes them to a new array that this method automatically creates.

 Example: const numbers = [1, 2, 3]
 numbers.filter((num) => num === 1 || num === 2) when returned would give the new array [1, 2].